-Initial Planning Meeting
+Agency Planning Meeting

-We began our process by holding an initial planning meeting on November 10, 2009 at the Weaverville Fire Department.
-Various agencies representatives, local organizations that play an integral role in community wildfire protection, and groups participating in the Fire Safe Council such as the US Forest Service, CAL FIRE, Bureau of Land Management, county planners, county officials, and volunteer fire chiefs participated in the process.
-We felt initial participation would be crucial to insuring that the CWPP update process would be effective and result in a plan that would successfully encompass the full range of potential uses and ensure that the CWPP continues to be a useful planning tool.
-At this meeting we gathered feedback and information on how the CWPP has been used, what updates would be useful in future planning, and ways to improve the availability and access to the CWPP for community planning, FS project planning, incident management teams, grant applications, and for CAL FIRE and private landowners.
+A special CWPP agency planning meeting was held on July 28, 2016, at the Weaverville Fire Department.
+Various agencies representatives, local organizations that play an integral role in community wildfire protection, and groups participating in the Fire Safe Council such as the US Forest Service, CAL FIRE, Bureau of Land Management, Natural Resources Conservation Service, county planners, county officials, and volunteer fire chiefs participated in the process.
+Participation was crucial to insuring that the CWPP update process would be effective and result in a plan that would successfully encompass the full range of potential uses and ensure that the CWPP continues to be a useful planning tool.
+At this meeting feedback and information was gathered on how the CWPP has been used, what updates would be useful in future planning, and ways to improve the availability and access to the CWPP for community planning, USFS project planning, incident management teams, grant applications, and for CAL FIRE and private landowners.